Timurid Empire

 The empire was founded by Timur (also known as Tamerlane), a warlord of Turco-Mongol lineage, who established the empire between 1370 and his death in 1405.
 He envisioned himself as the great restorer of the Mongol Empire of Genghis Khan, regarded himself as Genghis's heir, and associated closely with the Borjigin.
 Timur continued vigorous trade relations with Ming China and the Golden Horde, with Chinese diplomats like Ma Huan and Chen Cheng regularly traveling west to Samarkand to buy and sell goods.
 The empire led to the Timurid Renaissance, particularly during the reign of astronomer and mathematician Ulugh Begh.

 By 1467, the ruling Timurid dynasty, or Timurids, had lost most of Persia to the Aq Qoyunlu confederation.
 However, members of the Timurid dynasty continued to rule smaller states, sometimes known as Timurid emirates, in Central Asia and parts of India.
-In the 16th century, Babur, a Timurid prince from Ferghana (modern Uzbekistan), invaded Kabulistan (modern Afghanistan) and established a small kingdom there.
-Twenty years later, he used this kingdom as a staging ground to invade the Delhi Sultanate in India and establish the Mughal Empire.
+In the 16th century, Babur, the Timurid prince of Ferghana (modern Uzbekistan), invaded Kabulistan (modern Afghanistan) and established a small kingdom there.
+Twenty years later, he used this kingdom as a staging ground to invade the Delhi Sultanate in India and established the Mughal Empire.

 Names of the state

 Timurid historian Sharaf al-Din Ali Yazdi states in his work Zafarnama (Book of victories) that the name of the Timur's state was Turan (توران).
-Timur personally ordered the name of his state as Turan be carved into a fragment of rock in Ulu Tagh mountainside (present-day Kazakhstan), known today as Karsakpay inscription.
+Timur personally ordered the name of his state as Turan be carved onto a rock fragment in Ulu Tagh mountainside (present-day Kazakhstan), known today as Karsakpay inscription.
 The original text, in particular, states:

 "...
 Sultan of Turan, Timur bey went up with three hundred thousand troops for Islam on the Bulgarian Khan, Tokhtamysh Khan..."

-In the literature of the Timurid era, the realm was formally referred to as Iran-u-Turan (ایران و توران) in the same manner that the words 'Turk' and 'Tajik' were paired together.
+In the literature of the Timurid era, the realm was formally referred to as Iran-o-Turan (ایران و توران) in the same manner that the words 'Turk' and 'Tajik' were paired together.
 The border between the two areas was considered to be at the Oxus River.
 Both terms were concerned with imperial traditions, Iran being Persian and Perso-Islamic, and Turan with the steppe empires of the Turks and the Mongols.
 Mawarannahr (ما وراء النهر) also appears as the name of the realm.

-According to Shia authors, the ruling dynasty of Timurids was called Gurkani (گورکانیان, Gurkāniyān).
+According to Shia authors, the ruling dynasty of the Timurids was called Gurkani (گورکانیان, Gurkāniyān).
 Gurkani means 'son-in-law', a title applied by Timur to help legitimise his rule as he could not claim Genghisid descent.
 To this end, he married a Genghisid princess, Saray Mulk Khanum.